tomaskala/dotfiles/README.md

 #### Configuration -- preferences
 * This section concerns the `about:preferences` part of the options.
 Some of it may be overriden by the `user.js` file set below, but there are parts that the file does not address.
 These are mainly convenience and user interface settings.
 * First, click the main menu -> `Customize`.
 Then, clear the top bar from all the addon icons and mess that Firefox comes with.
-It should be enough to leave only uBlock Origin, uMatrix and Firefox Multi-Account Containers.
+It should be enough to leave only uBlock Origin and Firefox Multi-Account Containers.
 * Also select compact mode and dark theme.

 1. **General**